 The postings below present recent noteworthy CAL court appearances and case outcomes.
-Please use the Contact Us inquiry form if you'd like further information about any of these cases.
+Please use the

 On August 15th, CAL welcomed Marianne Yang as a supervising attorney and co-director of the recently renamed Immigrant Justice Project, formerly known as the Padilla Project.
 Marianne brings a wealth of knowledge at the intersection of immigration and criminal law from her experience at IDP and Brooklyn Defender Services.
 She looks forward to working with fellow project co-director Robin Nichinsky on expanding the breadth and depth of CAL's post-conviction advocacy for clients facing immigration consequences.

 In July, CAL welcomed both John Santoro and Maya Hart as new Client Advocates.
 Maya graduated from Williams College in June and John graduated from Columbia University in May.
 They will be joining current Client Advocate Erika Parry in the north wing of the office, and they look forward to supporting CAL's appellate work as well as enchancing our mission of holistic advocacy and client services.

 On June 11, 2015, CAL's social worker, Susannah Karlin, and CAL SORA specialist Jill Sanders, did a presentation at the bi-monthly meeting of the Bronx Re-entry Task Force.
 Their presentation dealt with sex offender registration and the challenges these persons face when re-entering their communities.
 After a 10 minute presentation, Susannah and Jill fielded nearly an hour of questions about the ins-and-outs of the sex offender registration process, how sex offender residency restrictions effect communities, and how to dispel the myths surrounding “stranger danger” and the rates of sexual recidivism.
 The presentation helped give members of the re-entry community important information about the topics discussed.